dewitt4/Cloud-Custodain/docs/source/azure/configuration/functionshosting.rst

 Advanced Authentication Options
 ###############################

-By default the Function is both deployed and executed with the credentials and subscription ID you have configured for the custodian CLI.
-You may optionally provide environment variables to set the service principal that should be used when the function is executed.
-This allows you to target your policy towards a subscription ID different than the one that the Function is deployed in.
+By default, the Function is both deployed and executed using the credentials and subscription ID you have configured for the Custodian CLI.
+To target your policy toward a subscription ID different than the one that the Function is deployed in, you can provide environment variables to set the Service Principal that should be used when the function is executed.

-The following variables are used to overwrite the service principal configuration used when the Function is executed:
+The following variables are used to overwrite the Service Principal configuration used when the Function is executed:

 .. code-block:: bash